 However, if the fall occurred on government property, such as a sidewalk maintained by a city or municipal entity, you may face additional notice requirements and shorter filing deadlines.
 Consulting with a lawyer soon after the accident can help ensure that all legal deadlines are met, preserving your right to seek compensation.

+If you’re asking yourself, “Can I sue if I slipped and fell on ice?” the answer is “Yes.”
 If you’ve been injured after slipping on ice due to unsafe conditions, Levine And Wiss is here to help.
 Our experienced attorneys understand New York premises liability laws and can evaluate your case to determine the best legal options available to you.